Mem files your notes. Fasrad does the thing the note was reminding you to do.

 Web at fasrad.com/chat, as a private Telegram bot, over email, and as a public embed chatbot on your site.
 Mem is its own app you open; Fasrad reaches you where the work already is.

-There's no one-click import.
-In practice you'd export notes from Mem and have the Fasrad agent ingest them into notebooks, or point it at the underlying sources (email, docs) and let it rebuild the notes that actually matter.
-It's not instant, so plan for it.
+Yes — export your notes from Mem and the Fasrad agent ingests them into notebooks, or point it at the underlying sources (email, docs) and let it rebuild the notes that actually matter, often better-structured than the originals.
+It's an agent-driven import rather than a single button, so give it a pass to land everything.

 $49/month or $490/year — cancel anytime.
 It's in public beta, setup runs about four minutes, and you connect Gmail, Calendar, and Sheets without installing or hosting anything.